sphinx-labs/sphinx/specs/managed-service.md

 - It should *not* be possible to execute a `delegatecall` via the `ManagedService` contract.
 - If the underlying `call` reverts, then the entire transaction should revert.

+## Security Impact on the SphinxModuleProxy
+The Sphinx DevOps platform relies on sending transactions via the `ManagedService` from arbitrary EOAs with the `RELAYER_ROLE` to execute deployments on behalf of the user via their `SphinxModuleProxy`.
+It is worth noting that we operate under the assumption that these EOAs will inevitably be compromised and we intend to have mitigation strategies in place to deal with that.
+We expect that a compromised EOA with the `RELAYER_ROLE` will have no impact on the fundamental security properties of the `SphinxModuleProxy`.
+Likewise we expect that to also be true if the `ManagedService` contract is compromised in some other way.

 ## Function-Level Invariants

 #### `constructor(address _owner)`